Rider’s Story – Strength and Survival After Leukemia

 Strength and Survival

-Rider’s hope is that sharing his story inspires people to step up and be a part of funding much-needed research that can make treatment easier for kids.
-He also hopes that his strength can show other kids facing cancer that even in their darkest moments, they can get through it.
+Rider’s hope is that by sharing his story he can inspire people to step up and be a part of funding much-needed research that can make treatment easier for kids with cancer.
+He hopes his strength can show other kids that even in their darkest moments, they can get through it.

 “Anything you put your mind to, you can do it,” he said.
 “I was scared I’d have to learn to walk again, but I did it.
 I started playing football again.
 I adapted to my surroundings and I got through it.
 People helped me, so I’m doing this so I can give back, and if I help one person, I’ll be happy.”